Loading

 Mridul Wadhwa

-Mridul Machindra Wadhwa (born 1978) is an Indian-born Scottish women's rights, trans rights and anti-domestic violence campaigner.
-She serves as Chief Executive Officer of Edinburgh Rape Crisis Centre.
+Mridul Machindra Wadhwa (born 1978) is an Indian-born Scottish women's rights, trans rights, anti-domestic violence campaigner.
+She is a Director and co-founder of data company Vahanomy.
+She previously served as Chief Executive Officer of Edinburgh Rape Crisis Centre.
 She was formerly active in the Scottish National Party, a candidate for the party in the 2021 Scottish Parliament election, before moving to the Scottish Green Party.
+Wadhwa has been the subject of harassment by anti-trans activists since 2019.
+She resigned from Edinburgh Rape Crisis Centre in 2024 after criticism of her behaviour in a decision by an employment tribunal, and by a review commissioned by Rape Crisis Scotland.

 Background

-Mridul Wadhwa was born in India in 1978.
-She lived in Pune until 30, where she ran a successful business with her husband, then emigrated to the United Kingdom, where she earned a master's degree in education from the University of Edinburgh in 2005.
+Mridul Wadhwa is a transgender woman who was born in India in 1978 and transitioned there.
+She lived in Pune until 30, where she ran a successful business with her husband.
+She then emigrated to the United Kingdom in 2002 with her passport listing her as female, where she earned a master's degree in education from the University of Edinburgh in 2005.
 She permanently moved to Scotland in 2009.
 She became involved in women's rights activism in Scotland as a student, and has spoken about her focus on giving voice to women from marginalised backgrounds, including migrant and racialised women.
-She is a trans woman.

 Career